joshtynjala/actionscript-3.0-developers-guide/user-interaction/touch-multitouch-and-gesture-input/index.md

 </div>

-Both touch and gesture input can be multitouch input depending on the user’s device.
+Both touch and gesture input can be multitouch input depending on the user's device.
 ActionScript provides API for handling touch events, gesture events, and individually tracked touch events for multitouch input.